VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-1/README.md

   <img src="MM-loc3.jpeg" width="600" height="700">
 </p>

-Then I zoomed into each search location to find a intersection point of an Avenue and a Rue, as specified by the challenge.
+Then I zoomed into each search location to find an intersection point of an Avenue and a Rue, as specified by the challenge.

 One location
 ```text